nataliepopescu/oopsla21-artifact/README.md

 ### Paper claims supported by artifact

-All of the following commands will assume that you start in the root directory of this repository.
-Run:
+All of the following commands should be run in `~/nader/`.
+To print out options for running the script, run:

 ```sh
 $ python3 ExpDriver.py --help
 ```

-To print out options for running the script.

 1. To reproduce Figure 1: